LINWEN607/congregate/customer/famq.md

 ## Does the source instance need to be updated to latest in order to migrate?

-Not necessarily.
-Having the source instance align as close as possible with the destination version, while not surpassing, is preferable.
+Following the [version history](https://docs.gitlab.com/ee/user/project/settings/import_export.html#version-history) it should be at most 2 minor versions behind the destination instance version, while not surpassing it.

 >Imports from a newer version of GitLab are not supported.
 The Importing GitLab version must be greater than or equal to the Exporting GitLab version.